- Aspects Determined as Materiality

 Principle and Outline

-LNG, used as a raw material of city gas, is transported by tankers and stockpiled in tanks set up at processing terminals.
-The LNG brought in is vaporized using heat from seawater.
+LNG, used as a raw material of city gas, is transported by LNG tankers and stockpiled in tanks set up at processing terminals.
+The LNG brought in is vaporized into natural gas, using heat from seawater.
 Its calorific value is adjusted and gas odor elements are added before it is delivered to customers as city gas.

 Safety Measures at LNG Terminals